Gender Pay Gap Report 2021

 Mean and median pay gap

 The mean pay gap is the difference between the average hourly rate of pay between males and females.
-The University’s mean pay gap is 14.2% which is lower than the wider economy (17.4%*) and lower than the HE sector (15.5%*).
-This is a 0.5% reduction in the pay gap compared to the figure for 2017.
+The University’s mean pay gap is 15.8% which is higher than the wider economy in England for 2020 (13.9%) and broadly comparable with the pay gap within the HE sector Universities falling within the income bracket of £202m-£400m for 2019 (15.2%).
+This is a 1.0% increase in the pay gap compared with the previous year (14.8%).

 The median pay gap is the difference between the middle point of average hourly rates (when listed in numerical order) of pay for males compared to the middle point of average hourly rates of pay for females.
-The University’s median pay gap is 23.2% which is higher than the wider economy (18.4%*) and higher than the HE sector (14.3%*).
-This is largely due to the significantly higher proportion of female staff at the lower grades within the University’s pay structure.
-This represents a 0.1% reduction when compared with the previous year.
+The University’s median pay gap is 13.2% which is lower than the wider economy in England for 2020 (14.9%) and lower than the HE sector Universities falling within the income bracket of £202m-£400m for 2019 (13.7%).
+This represents a 10.1% decrease when compared with the previous year (23.3%).
+This is largely due to the decrease in the proportion of staff at the lower grades within the University’s pay structure.

 Gender bonus gap

-Bonuses paid within the University are made via Recognition Awards paid to individuals and teams who have excelled in their performance.
+In the reporting period covered by this report, bonuses paid within the University are paid via Recognition Awards to individuals and teams who have made a significant contribution to the University.

 The mean bonus gender pay gap shows the difference between the average bonus pay received by male and female staff.
-The University’s mean gender bonus gap is 0% no change from the previous year.
+The University’s mean gender bonus gap increased to 3.7%, from -6.7% reported in the previous year.
+This increase is largely because there was an all staff recognition payment awarded in 2020, which was received by a higher proportion of females to males, due to the demographics of the university’s workforce.

-The median bonus gender pay gap for University staff is -3%, which was reported as -0.5% the previous year.
+The median bonus gender pay gap for University staff has remained at 0%, which is consistent with previous years.

 Proportion of male and female colleagues receiving a bonus

-The proportion of colleagues across the University who received a bonus under the statutory definition was very close, with 67% of females receiving a bonus and 65.6% of males receiving a bonus.
+The proportion of colleagues across the University who received a bonus under the statutory definition was 7.5% of females receiving a bonus and 5.3% of males receiving a bonus.
+This shows that a higher proportion of females are receiving bonuses to males but more females are employed to males (56% of staff at the reporting date are female).

 Proportion of male and female colleagues in each pay quartile